dmitriz/aligna/opinionated/rules-js.md

 ### 2. Documentation-First Development

-> **Critical Process**: This phase establishes the precise contract that the implementation must fulfill.
+> **Critical Process**: This phase establishes the precise contract that the implementation must fulfill through text-based documentation (not code).
 The quality and completeness of this documentation directly determines test quality and implementation correctness.

-- After the plan is approved, implement documentation for all intended features
+- After the plan is approved, create comprehensive **text-based documentation** (typically Markdown) for all intended features
+- This documentation is completely separate from JSDoc and precedes any code
-- Document APIs, functions, and components before they exist
+- Document APIs, functions, behaviors, and business rules before they exist in code
-- Ensure the documentation provides sufficient detail for users to understand how to use the feature
+- Create detailed requirements, specifications, and expected behaviors in clear text form
-- Review and refine documentation before moving to the test phase
+- Review and refine this text-based documentation before moving to the test phase

-#### Effective Documentation Requirements
+#### Effective Text-Based Documentation Requirements

-Documentation must be:
+Text documentation must be:

 - **Complete**: Cover all behaviors including edge cases, errors, and success paths
 - **Precise**: Specify exact input/output relationships, not vague descriptions